willmil11/cleanai-c/README.md

 I tought about how cleanai's codebase is pure hot steaming garbage and decided to remake it but in C.

 ## How long have you been working on this?
-I've been working on the <a href="https://github.com/willmil11/cleanai">original cleanai repo</a> since a very long time, however I've only been working on this one since a month or two I think.
+I've been working on the <a href="https://github.com/willmil11/cleanai">original cleanai repo</a> for almost 11 months (although realistically I stopped working on it since 6 months ago so more like 5 months).
+And I've been working on this repo you're on right now for about 4 months.

 ## How to use?
 <strong>Automatic way</strong>